tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 {lang="python",linenos=off}
 	STATIC_DIR = os.path.join(BASE_DIR, 'static')

 This will provide an absolute path to the location `<workspace>/tango_with_django_project/static/`.
-Once this variable has been created, we then need to create a new data structure called `STATICFILES_DIRS`.
+We then need to create a new data structure called `STATICFILES_DIRS`.
 This is essentially a list of paths with which Django can expect to find static files that can be served.
 By default, this list does not exist - **check** it doesn't before you create it.
 If you define it twice, you can start to confuse Django - and yourself.

 For this book, we're only going to be using one location to store our project's static files - the path defined in `STATIC_DIR`.
 As such, we can simply set up `STATICFILES_DIRS` with the following.